greatericontop/weaponmaster/WEAPONS.md

 `/minoritem list` - a list of commands for minor items.

+### Crude Plutonium

+Deepslate coal ore can sometimes contain radioactive materials.
+It has a 9% chance to drop from breaking deepslate coal ore.

 ### Expert Seal

-2.5% chance of dropping for a `Wither`.
+2.5% chance of dropping for a `Wither`, or complete the **Wither Challenge** (see [`FEATURES.md`](https://github.com/greatericontop/weaponmaster/blob/main/FEATURES.md)).

 Increases all the enchantments on an item by 1 level.
 Can only be used once per item.

 ### Flask of Ichor